logoPostPlanify

 Actionable Fix:

 1. Implement a Unified Social Inbox: This is a non-negotiable.
 A tool like PostPlanify pulls all messages, comments, and mentions from all your connected accounts into a single, manageable feed.
+Learn more about social media community management best practices.

 2. Set up keyword alerts (if available): Some tools allow you to monitor for specific keywords like "price," "help," or "broken," automatically flagging these messages for your immediate attention.